thunchanokbow/Inventory-Amazon/sections/02-data-pipeline.md

 Google Cloud Storage
 ============
 [Cloud Storage](https://cloud.google.com/storage) managed service for storing semistructured, and unstructured data.
-We will create a bucket to store Spark scripts that have data collection tasks for working with Cloud Dataproc.
+We will create a bucket to store Spark jobs file that have data collection tasks for working with Cloud Dataproc.
 <br>

 - [Create Bucket](02-data-pipeline.md#Create-Bucket)